 The Copyright Licensing Agency Limited (CLA) is a private company limited by guarantee.

 As such, CLA has no share capital or shareholders but has two members, the Authors' Licensing and Collecting Society Ltd. (ALCS) and the Publishers' Licensing Society Ltd. (PLS), who are joint owners.
+Details of the membership agreement can be found here.

 To enable CLA to operate, ALCS and PLS have granted the rights to CLA to issue licences permitting copying from books, journals, magazines and digital material published in the UK.